 For many more comparisons, review the complete Tokina 11-16mm f/2.8 AT-X Pro DX Lens Specifications using the site's Lens Spec tool.

-Note that the Sigma 10-20mm f/3.5 EX DC HSM Lens performs much worse on the left side of the frame (as shown below) than on the right.
+Note that the Sigma 10-20mm f/3.5 EX DC HSM Lens performs much worse on the left side of the frame (as shown in the comparison) than on the right.
 You will see the difference when comparing this lens in the ISO 12233 chart sample crops.
-Also note that diffraction is becoming noticeable at f/11 and especially f/16 in these Rebel T2i examples.

 I've already mentioned the Tokina's focal length range disadvantage and significant max aperture advantage over all of these other lenses.
 The aperture advantage makes the 11-16 the definite choice for stopping action or handholding in low light - if the shallower but still reasonable DOF is acceptable for your needs.
 The Tokina shows far more flare than the other lenses, with the Canon coming closer at 16mm.
 This is a disadvantage whenever bright lights are in or near your frame.